nightcorezx/sequel-model/README.md

-Add Ultralytics HUB Cloud Training banner to Docs (#8656)
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)